 Adding a new service once you’ve signed up and copied the API key is easy.
 Click the “add a cloud provider” link and you’ll be presented with a drop-down menu to make your selection.

 Once you find the one you want, click the “add provider” button.
 On the next screen, you’ll need to add connection details for that provider.
-We walk you through the basic steps of how to do that in our getting started with Rackspace guide.

 Connected, you can use the file manager to start uploading content.

 The “upload files” button near the top of the interface has both single file and batch options.
 You can also share files and create folders from there.
 There are also options for creating groups and assigning tasks, as well as searching uploaded content.

 As mentioned earlier, Storage Made Easy has developed a handful of desktop and mobile tools to make working with files more easy.
 We won’t go through them all but will look at the cloud explorer client and network drive options.

 For those that prefer desktop over browser clients, Cloud Explorer lets you perform many of the same actions as the online interface, in addition to giving you access to cloud tools for mail backup, cloud sync and a WebDAV tool.

 Like the SME website, the tool feels a bit meh in its design.
 We also ran into a fair amount of lag when working with it, but to be fair we conducted our tests from Bangkok, so that’s not totally unexpected.